Luke-Sheltraw/cse15l-lab-reports/lab-report-5-week-10.md

 *Description of bug*:
-![screenshot of where code needs to be changed](images/codetofix489.png) The bug in my implementation occured becaues my implementation has no handling for links broken across multiple lines.
+![screenshot of where code needs to be changed](images/codetofix489.png) The bug in my implementation occured because my implementation has no handling for links broken across multiple lines.
 A correct implementation should void a link if it is broken across multiple lines (unless just the parentheses are on different lines).
 Specifically, line 44 of my `MarkdownParse.java` illustrates this issue: the closing parenthesis is defined to simply be the next closing parenthesis in the input, disregarding any line breaks.
 More case-checking should be added here instead.